sunwoo101/OOP-Assignment/part2/Questions.md

 Git revert allows you to undo a change.
 You can use git revert using the "git-revert" command.

 9. What does git reset do, and how can you use it?<br>
-Git reset is similar to git revert but git reset is for uncommitted changed.
+Git reset allows you to reset the repository back to a specific commit.
 You can use git reset using the "git-reset" command.

 10. What is the difference between git revert and git reset?<br>
-The difference between git revert and reset is that revert is for undoing committed changes and reset is for undoing uncommitted changes.
+Git revert undoes a change and removes it.
+Git reset goes back to the commit so you can edit the mistakes.

 11. True or False: It is okay to commit broken code to the main branch.<br>
 False